[VENCLEXTA LOGO]

 [TEXT ON SCREEN]

-The most common side effects with VENCLEXTA + GAZYVA were low white blood cell counts, diarrhea, tiredness, nausea, low red blood cell counts, and upper respiratory tract infection.
+The most common side effects of VENCLEXTA + GAZYVA include low white blood cell counts, low red blood cell counts, diarrhea, nausea, upper respiratory tract infections, and tiredness.

 [TEXT ON SCREEN]